Deltares/hydromt/README.rst

 HydroMT model plugins
 ---------------------
-HydroMT is commonly used in combination with a **model plugin** which provides an implementation of the model API for specific model software.
+HydroMT is commonly used in combination with a **model plugin** which provides a HydroMT implementation for specific model software.
-Known models for which a plugin has been developed include:
+Known model plugins include:

 * hydromt_wflow_: A framework for distributed rainfall-runoff (wflow_sbm) sediment transport (wflow_sediment) modelling.
 * hydromt_delwaq_: A framework for water quality (D-Water Quality) and emissions (D-Emissions) modelling.